What is Backyard Ballistics?Get the BookQ and AProject ListingIn the Newsteacher resourcesContacthome

 Question 9: I’m having trouble with the Cincy Fire Kite.
 Any suggestions?

 It is a tricky one, all right.
 Luckily newspaper is cheap, so keep trying.
 Remember, cool nights work best.
 Also, the bigger sheet of newspaper is, the better.
 Make the folds such that the gaps at the seams are as small as possible.
-Finally, a physically big paper like the Wall Street Journal works better than smaller-sized newspapers
+Finally, a physically big paper works better than smaller-sized newspapers

 Question 10: What kind of detergent bottle works best for the Pneumatic missile?